albar965/albar965.github.io/littlenavmap-faq.md

 Check the drop down menu for the change indicator `*` and the search fields for any remaining text if the distance search does not give any or unexpected results.
 Use `Reset Search` in the context menu of the result table or press `Ctrl+R` to clear all search criteria.

-Note that using an ICAO code for searching will temporarily override all other options.
+Note that using an ICAO code for searching will temporarily override all other options in some search fields.
 This helps to do a quick search for an airport.

 #### Actual aircraft altitude differs from indicated despite correct baro settings [**▲**](#top) [🔗](#altitude-correction) {#altitude-correction}